DemetreShonia/Twitter-Clone/README.md

 ## 📷 Sneaky Pics
-Thanks a lot  [@RivaanRanawat](https://www.youtube.com/@RivaanRanawat) on YT for this amazing possibility.
-This project was very tough but I have learnt a lot from it, especially when it comes to clean architecture using riverpod in flutter!
+Thanks a lot  [@RivaanRanawat](https://www.youtube.com/@RivaanRanawat) on YT for this amazing opportunity.
+This project was challenging and complex, packed with many features.
+However, I learned a great deal, particularly about clean architecture using Riverpod in Flutter!
 ![image](https://github.com/user-attachments/assets/3b8ff546-8e7c-4849-a2af-40226cc9c8e3)